 7) In addition to the simple method for downloading new plug-ins.
 It also makes recording instruments straightforward.

-Most of the features in Garageband are quite easy to use and even simpler to figure out.
+Most of the features in Garageband are quite easy to use and even simpler to figure out which is one of the reasons why I argue that it’s great for making music.
 With the help of all the YouTube tutorials and guides on the internet, learning the ins-and-outs of the software isn’t a daunting task.

 Additionally, Garageband comes in two different formats, iOS, and Mac, so regardless of where you are, you can make music or at least practice your chops.

 Let’s explore the first one I mentioned, the Apple Loops.

 As I’ve shown before in my guide all about them, Apple Loops are accessed on the top-right corner of the DAW.
 You just have to click on the symbol that looks like a hose being wrapped around something.

 All of the loops are organized in a very easy-to-navigate way, including genre, instrument, descriptor, and you can set up additional parameters such as scales, or whether they’re in a major or minor key.
 These are great for making rap beats or any other genre really – which is one of the reasons why I argued that Garageband is awesome for beat-making.